ryan-hill/course-in-a-box/modules/setting up/_posts/2005-01-01-download-data.md

 ```

-Once downloaded, extract the files
+Once downloaded, extract the files with the `unzip` function.

 ```r
 unzip("WorkshopData.zip")